High-quality medicine from Russian manufacturers. Furamag and analogue Furagin

 Why are originals so expensive?

-Often, when buying a common cold remedy at a pharmacy, you have to spend a rather large amount.
-So the question arises: "Are there any interchangeable drugs?
-What are we paying big money for?"
+Often, purchased at a pharmacy common remedy for a cold, you have to spend quite a lot of money.
+So the question arises: “Are there interchangeable drugs?
+What do we pay a lot of money for?”

-But not everything is so simple.
-There is a fairly convincing rationale for setting prices for many drugs.
-Of course, not all of them are completely effective, but they deserve preference compared to their counterparts.
+But it's not that simple.
+There is a fairly convincing justification for the prices set for many drugs.
+Of course, not all of them are completely effective, but compared to their analogues they deserve preference.

 What's the matter?
-There is such a phrase in "Do you want those that are, or those that are being treated?"
+There is a phrase: “Do you want those that exist, or those that cure?”
 Of course, analogue drugs are not placebos.
-Many of them improve the quality of life and help improve the health of people who are not able to spend on this fortune.
+Many of them improve the quality of life and help improve the health of people who cannot spend a fortune on it.
 However, it happens that medicines made from cheap raw materials do not bring the expected effect.
 It all depends on the manufacturer and his integrity.

-The principle of pricing expensive and cheap drugs
+The principle of pricing of expensive and cheap drugs

-If you go into details, explaining the difference in the action of drugs with the same active substance, then it is worth noting the very essence for analogy.
-Not every flour can be used to bake a bun!
-It seems to be wheat flour, and only pancakes come out of one, and any muffin comes out of the other.
+If we go into detail, explaining the difference in the action of drugs with the same active substance, then it is worth noting the essence of the analogy.
+Not every flour can be used to make a loaf!
+It seems to be wheat flour, but one of them produces only pancakes, and the other produces any kind of baked goods.

-So, in the composition of cheap raw materials used for the production of inexpensive drugs of local manufacture (or in the countries of the "third world"), in addition to the main active substance, there are some impurities.
-Poorly purified chemical raw materials can eventually give a small negative result, which most often affects as a side effect or an allergic reaction.
+Thus, as part of cheap raw materials used for the production of inexpensive drugs manufactured locally (or in third world countries), in addition to the main active substance some impurities are present.
+Poorly purified chemical raw materials can ultimately produce a slight negative result, which most often manifests itself as a side effect or an allergic reaction.

-Expensive refined raw materials are used for the production of medicines with a higher pricing policy.
+Expensive purified raw materials are used for the production of medicines with a higher pricing policy.

 Import substitution

-Now the question of import substitution often arises.
-However, not every original medical product can be replaced by an analog one.
+Nowadays the question of import substitution often arises.
+However, not every original medicine can be replaced with an analogue one.
 Alas, a number of drugs have no equal in treatment.
-For example, drugs for the treatment of oncological diseases, hereditary diseases and diseases of the joints are unparalleled among analogues, such as Alflutop.
+For example, drugs to treat oncological diseases, hereditary diseases and joint diseases have no equal among analogues, for example, Alflutop.

-There is a so-called Vyshkovsky index, which determines the degree of benefit of drugs and their popularity.
-Guided by this index, you can determine for yourself the choice of the necessary drug from the entire mass of analogues.
-It sometimes happens that an analogue is more popular and more effective than its original "brother".
+There is a so-called Wyshkowski index, which determines the degree of benefit of drugs and its popularity.
+Guided by this index, you can determine your choice required drug from the entire mass of analogues.
+It sometimes happens that an analogue is more popular and more effective than its original “brother”.

 What is an analog drug?

-Analogues or generics are drugs that do not have a patent that do not differ in composition from the patented development.
-However, all these drugs differ from the original drugs in the qualitative and quantitative composition of additional substances.
+Analogs or generics are drugs that do not have a patent and do not differ in composition from the patented development.
+However, all these drugs differ from the original drugs in quality and quantitative composition additional substances.

 An analogue is a kind of copy, but not a fake!
-After the expiration of the license for original medicines, manufacturers quickly copy the composition of the drug, replacing some of the ingredients with cheaper ones.
-As a result, pharmacies in abundance offer their customers cheaper drugs.
-And the companies that developed the original, did a lot of work on testing and research, end up losing.
-Big turnover from sales of analogs brings fabulous incomes, but at the same time helps people with low incomes survive in a cruel market.
+After the license for original medicines expires, manufacturing companies quickly copy the composition of the drug, replacing some of the ingredients with cheaper ones.
+As a result, pharmacies offer their clients plenty of cheaper drugs.
+And the companies that developed the original, and did a lot of work on testing and research, end up losing.
+Large turnovers from sales of analogues bring fabulous income, but at the same time help people with low incomes survive in cruel market conditions.

-It is this fact that forced the manufacturers of original medicines to start manufacturing analogues themselves in countries with cheap ones.
+It is this fact that forced manufacturers of original medicines to begin producing analogues themselves in countries with low prices.
 At the same time, companies monitor the quality of all products.
-Conflict situations from the use of analogues should not adversely affect the reputation of the original.
-Therefore, analogues produced at eminent pharmaceutical factories are preferable.
+Conflict situations the use of analogues should not negatively affect the reputation of the original.
+Therefore, analogues produced at famous pharmaceutical factories, are preferred.

 Copies and fakes

-In addition to analogues, there are also copies of drugs that are truly real.
-Thus, in Belarus they tried to launch an analogue of Tamiflu into production, while raw materials of dubious quality were purchased in China.
-The result was that the produced drug does not have any therapeutic effect.
+In addition to analogues, there are also copies of drugs that are truly So, in Belarus they tried to launch an analogue of Tamiflu into production, while raw materials of dubious quality were purchased in China.
+The result was that the produced drug did not have any therapeutic effect.

-The most dangerous drugs for health are fakes (these are not interchangeable drugs at all, the table of which is in the article)!
-These drugs are produced at local pharmaceutical plants, outside school hours, but more often this is done in unsanitary conditions and without observing elementary hygiene rules and standards, in basements and sheds.
-"Medications" come by detour to pharmacies, get to sick people and cause irreparable harm to health.
-It is these drugs that are a threat to the doctor's reputation and a huge damage to the industry.
+The most dangerous drugs for health are counterfeits (these are not interchangeable drugs, the table of which is in the article)!
+These drugs are produced at local pharmaceutical factories, outside normal hours, but more often this is done in unsanitary conditions and without compliance elementary rules hygiene and standards, in basements and sheds.
+“Medicines” arrive in pharmacies through roundabout routes, reach sick people and cause irreparable harm to health.
+It is these drugs that threaten a doctor’s reputation and cause enormous damage to the industry.

-Below is a table of foreign drugs of original production, taking into account the Vyshkovsky index, in conjunction with their analog, cheaper "brothers".
+Below is a table of foreign medicines of original production, taking into account the Vyshkovsky index, in conjunction with their analogue, cheaper “brothers”.
 These are more than 48 pairs of interchangeable drugs that are frequently prescribed.

 Interchangeable drugs